Information

 handheld showerhead so that you can remain seated when

-It is good to have grab bars for support when you step
+bathing.
+It is good to have grab bars for support when you step into or

 Stairs: